 What to expect in the application and hiring process

 Because most denominational churches are independent, they each have their own hiring process.
-There may be some commonalities between them, but it’s very likely that they will have their own process, including a unique job description, timeline, and pay rate, and benefits package.
+There may be some commonalities between them, but they will likely have their own process, including a unique job description, timeline, pay rate, and benefits package.

 Who hires the pastor in a non-denominational church?
 It depends on the form of government that a church has, which, because of its independent nature, can vary from one non-denominational church to the next.

-The process a church uses to hire a pastor is often described in their constitution, which is a necessary document if the church has 501c3 status under United States law.
+The process a church uses to hire a pastor is often described in its constitution, which is necessary if the church has 501c3 status under United States law.
 (Also see the full article What Is a Non-Denominational Church?)

 Tip #1 | Request a constitution: When applying to a church, look on their website for a constitution and by-laws or another document that describes their operations.
 If you can’t find one, email the church or search committee and ask for a copy.

 - A governing board: In some non-denominational churches, a governing body like an elder board or deaconate may play a central role in the hiring process.

 - A search committee: In other non-denominational churches, a search committee may be formed with volunteers from the body.
 Some churches establish search committees that are representative.
-For example, such a committee may includes elders or deacons, and also the youth pastor, the head of the women’s ministry, and an accountant, theologian, or teenager.
+For example, such a committee may include elders or deacons, and also the youth pastor, the head of the women’s ministry, and an accountant, theologian, or teenager.

 - An outgoing pastor: In still other non-denominational churches, the outgoing pastor may play an important part in who their replacement is.
-This is more common when the outgoing pastor is retiring as opposed to relocating to another church.
+This is more common when the outgoing pastor is retiring instead of relocating to another church.